dell/csm-docs/content/docs/csidriver/_index.md

 | Storage Array | PowerMax 2500/8500 PowerMaxOS 10 (6079) , PowerMaxOS 10.0.1 (6079) <br> PowerMax 2000/8000 - 5978.711.xxx, 5978.479.xxx <br>Unisphere 10.0,10.0.1 |    3.5.x, 3.6.x, 4.0.x, 4.5  | 5.1.x, 5.2.x, 5.3.0 | OneFS 8.1, 8.2, 9.0, 9.1, 9.2, 9.3, 9.4, 9.5.0.4 | 2.0.x, 2.1.x, 3.0, 3.2, 3.5     |
 {{</table>}}

 >Note:  To connect to a PowerFlex 4.5 array, SDC image will need to be changed to dellemc/sdc:4.5.
-Review PowerFlex install documentation for more details.
+>- If you are using helm install, you will need to make this change in your values.yaml file.
+See [helm install documentation](https://dell.github.io/csm-docs/docs/csidriver/installation/helm/powerflex/) for details.
+>- If using CSM-Operator install, you will need to make this change in your samples file.
+See [operator install documentation](https://dell.github.io/csm-docs/docs/deployment/csmoperator/drivers/powerflex/) for details.

 ### Backend Storage Details
 {{<table "table table-striped table-bordered table-sm">}}